rgrannell1/kea/README.md

 library for general-purpose programming in R. It adds all the common higher-order functions (Map, Fold, Compose, ...) and functions taken from set theory and combinatorics.
-Kiwi also exploits R's flexibility to add kiwi functions, methods, wildcards & list-comprehensions to the language.
+Kiwi also exploits R's flexibility to add arrow functions, methods, wildcards & list-comprehensions to the language.

 For library documentation and tutorials head to [http://rgrannell1.github.io/kiwi/](http://rgrannell1.github.io/kiwi/).